 Depending on individual investor preferences, risk tolerance, and return objectives, there are three options for investing in the grocery business.

 Common stock in some of the largest grocery chains is publicly traded, which means that it can be bought and sold through major stock exchanges.
-With this option, commercial real estate investors could purchase shares in pure-play American supermarket chains like Kroger Co.
+With publicly traded stock, commercial real estate investors could purchase shares in pure-play American supermarket chains like Kroger Co.
 (Ticker: KR) and Albertsons (Ticker: ACI).
-Or, they could purchase shares of stock in general retailers who also sell groceries.
+Or, investors could purchase shares of stock in general retailers who also sell groceries.
 Options here include Walmart (Ticker: WMT), Costco Wholesale (Ticker: COST), Target (Ticker: TGT), or Amazon (Ticker: AMZN).

-There are several benefits to this approach.
+There are several benefits to buying publicly traded grocery store stocks.
 First, grocery stocks are very liquid, which means that they can be quickly sold, with low transaction costs, when capital is needed.
 Second, some grocery stocks pay a respectable dividend, which can produce a steady stream of income for investors.
 For example, Target stock has a dividend yield of 1.18%, which far exceeds what is offered in many savings or money market accounts.
-Finally, the barriers to entry with this approach are very low.
+Finally, the barriers to entry with the grocery stock approach to investing are very low.
 Any investor with a brokerage account and enough capital to buy at least 1 share can invest.

 A private equity firm is a company that invests in the equity of other companies, including those that own commercial real estate.
-Private equity firms offer investments in “funds” which pool investor capital for general investment purposes, like a REIT.
-And, they offer investments in single deals, which means that they are raising money for a very specific purpose.
+Private equity firms offer investments in “funds,” which pool investor capital for general investment purposes, like a REIT.
+And, private equity firms offer investments in single deals, which means that they are raising money for a very specific purpose.
 This discussion focuses on the single deal option.